 |Cash Flow ($10,800-$9,600)||$1,200 annually, or $100 monthly positive cash flow|

 Understanding the Characteristics of Cash Flow

-Cash flow can be a positive figure (you made money) or a negative one when you invest in real estate.
-If you’ve paid all cash for the property, the chances are overwhelming that you’ll have a positive cash flow.
-If you have a high mortgage, it’s likely you’ll have a negative cash flow.
+Cash flow can be a positive figure—you made money—or a negative one when you invest in real estate.
+If you’ve paid all cash for the property, the chances are that you’ll have a positive cash flow.
+If you have a high mortgage, you’ll likely have a negative cash flow.

 Negative cash flow certainly isn’t desirable, but it’s not necessarily a losing situation if you can afford to pay for it.
 Keep in mind, your tenant is paying down the mortgage, and that’s just deferred profit.
 What you may not be pocketing each month may be building up like a savings account in the property.

 Another key point is that rents naturally follow inflation.
 Periodically, you will be able to raise rents, which will increase your cash flow.
 Even if you experience negative cash flow early on, it can eventually break even and turn positive if you’ve picked good investments.

 If you want to figure out your property’s cash flow and ROI easily, check out our free rental property calculator.

 The above means that, in addition to monthly cash flow, equity buildup eventually grows your wealth.
 If you’ve selected a good piece of property, appreciation will raise its value over time while the tenants are paying down your mortgage.
 So, between appreciation and mortgage pay down, your equity in the property increases each month, just like a bank account.